 Brooklyn Bridge Walking Entrance Manhattan Side

-Brooklyn Bridge Promenade on Centre Street → on the Manhattan side there really is just one main entrance on the Brooklyn Bridge Promenade directly next to Centre Street.
-If you make your way to the New York City Hall area, just head to the eastern part of it, where you will then cross the street and onto the promenade itself.
-From here just walk straight along the pathway and onto the bridge.
+Brooklyn Bridge Promenade on Centre Street: if you make your way to the New York City Hall area, just head to the eastern part of it, where you will then cross Centre Street and onto the promenade itself.
+From here just walk straight along the pathway and onto the bridge (screenshot below).

 Nearest Subway Lines: